Skip to main content

 Objectives

-This course analyses the importance that the human resources department has in a business organisation.
-It prepares the student to be able to develop the set of key organisational processes that allow achieving employee satisfaction, as well as the economic performance of the organisation.
+This course analyzes the importance of the human resources (HR) department in a business organization.
+It prepares students to develop the set of key organizational processes that enable employee satisfaction and the organization's economic performance.

-1. Understand the role of HR in the company and its integration with the company's strategy.
+1. Understand the HR function in the company and its integration with the company's strategy.

 2. Know and develop the skills necessary to perform the HR function.